 Who thought shopping for plants could be so rewarding?
-At Middlecombe Nursery you can walk away with plenty of plants plus a dreamy cup of chocolatey goodness.
+At Middlecombe Nursery you can walk away with plenty of plants plus a dreamy cup of chocolatey goodness from Cuppa Coffee Shop.
 Sip on an intense hot chocolate with charred gooey marshmallow fluff with Biscoff chunks stuffed inside for extra indulgence.
 The cinnamon flavour makes for a proper warming hot chocolate as you wander around the outdoor plant nursery, especially on those chillier days.

 6. Ruby Jeans

 You’d think a place offering up coffees, chocolates and luxury food products would know a thing or two about a good hot chocolate, right?
 Well, you’d be right.
 This drink by Ruby Jeans comes to you thick and rich – and it’s even available to take away so you can make it for yourself at home.
 Choose from dark chocolate made with 71% cocoa from Ecuador, white chocolate made with 31% cocoa from the Dominican Republic and milk chocolate made with 43% cocoa from Venezuela.